-The Heritage Center is located in the heart of Winter Park’s historic African-American west- side neighborhood, across the street from the children’s splash park and the Community Pride Mosaic Mural, great restaurants, and boutique shopping on Hannibal Square, and is five blocks from nearby Park Avenue and the Amtrak Station.
+The Heritage Center is located in the heart of Winter Park’s historic African-American west-side neighborhood, across the street from the children’s splash park and the Community Pride Mosaic Mural, great restaurants, and boutique shopping on Hannibal Square, and is five blocks from nearby Park Avenue and the SunRail and Amtrak stations.

 Winter Park is home to many cultural attractions, including Crealdé School of Art and Sculpture Garden, Winter Park Public Golf Course, Casa Feliz Historic Home and Museum, Charles Hosmer Morse Museum of American Art, Cornell Fine Arts Museum and the Bach Festival Society at Rollins College, Albin Polasek